bkmearoy/nyan-ScriptCraft-/README.md

 Installation

 1.Download ScriptCraft

-2.Then cd to the resulting folder.
+2. Then cd to the resulting folder.
 Examples of scripts are in the directory scriptcraft/plugins/drone/contrib where you will see

         castle.js		hangtorch.js		redstonewire.js
         chessboard.js		lcd-clock.js		spawn.js
         cottage.js		logo.js			spiral_stairs.js
         dancefloor.js		mazegen.js		temple.js
         fort.js			rainbow.js

     You can use one of those as a model.
 Play some of the scripts to see how they work in the game.

 3. Place nyan.js script in the same directory.